Balancing on a paddleboard helps retired Sgt. 1st Class Josh Collins feel stable.

 Keith David, a former Green Beret and Task Force Dagger Foundation managing director, said the foundation looks for nonpharmaceutical treatment methods as much as possible.

-These treatments include magnetic resonance therapy, using magnetic waves near areas of the brain that are not functioning properly in order to rejuvenate the neural pathways, similar to MRI technology.
-Another is LED therapy, applying infrared and near-infrared light to the scalp to improve blood flow in the brain.
+These treatments include magnetic resonance therapy, using magnetic waves near where magnets are strategically implanted placed in areas of the brain that are not functioning properly in order to rejuvenate the neural pathways, similar to MRI technology.
+Another is LED therapy, applying which applies infrared and near-infrared light to the scalp to improve blood flow in the brain. that location.

 David said the foundation takes family members into account, as well.